NeoLegends/sutp/standard/SUTP.md

 All in all every segment containing more than the 'SACK Chunk' is immediately (negativeley) acknowledged.
 If negatively acknowledged or not acknowledged at all, the sender sends the segment again, therefore a reliable communication is guarenteed.

+## Extensions

+Extensions are functionality that is optional to the base functionality of SUTP.
+Implementations MAY choose to support any number of extensions.
+Extension support is purely optional and implementations with support for certain extensions MUST be backwards-compatible to implementations without extension support.

+### Compression

+An implementation of SUTP MAY support payload compression.

+An implementation that does support compression MUST support at least two algorithms listed in the data format specification of the `SUTP Compression Negotiation Chunk`.

+#### Initiating a compressed session

+1. Let A be the instance of SUTP that initiated the connection and let B be the initiatee of the connection.
+1. A compiles an `SUTP Compression Negotiation Chunk` with all compression algorithms A supports (in order of preference).
+1. A sends this chunk within the first (SYN ->) segment to B.
+1. Upon reception, B, if it supports compression, checks whether it supports any of the algorithms listed.
+    1. If it does support at least one algorithm, B picks _one_ algorithm from the list and also compiles an `SUTP Compression Negotiation Chunk` containing just the ID of that algorithm.
+Then B sends this chunk to the sender within the second (SYN <-) segment.
+    1. If B does not support any of the algorithms listed within the initial `SUTP Compression Negotiation Chunk` it MUST NOT send an `SUTP Compression Negotiation Chunk` back.
+1. Upon receiving the second segment, A checks whether the segment contains an `SUTP Compression Negotiation Chunk`.
+    1. If it does, A checks whether the chunk is valid.
+A chunk is valid, if: a) the chunk contains at most one ID of a compression algorithm and b) A supports this algorithm.
+If the chunk is invalid, a MUST [`Abort the session`](#action-abort-session).
+    1. If it does not, or if that chunk is empty (i. e. contains no compression algorithms), A skips the next step and proceeds normally without applying compression.
+1. A MUST now compress all _payload_ data using the algorithm B has picked before compiling the `Payload Chunk`.
+1. If a compression algorithm has been negotiated, B MUST decompress the payload data before handing it to the upper layer using the algorithm it has chosen during negotiation.